ShaunCurtis/CEC-Publish/Blazor Components.md

 ### Blazor Server

-A Blazor Client Application starts with an HTTP request to a Blazor configured DotNet Core Server Application running on a web server.
+A Blazor Client Application is initialised with an HTTP request to a Blazor configured DotNet Core Server Application running on a web server.

-1. If static pages is configured, the server first checks if a static file exists.
+1. If use static pages is configured, the server first checks if a static file exists.
 If one does, it servers it - no client application involved, just standard HTTP operations.
 This is how requests for CSS, JS and other resource files are handled.
 2. If no static page exists, it assumes it's a Blazor page.
 The Server Application builds the initial page from *_Host.chtml*.
 This is a standard HTML page, with stylesheet and script references and a single *\<app\>* component.

 #### _Host.chtml